-CEN's Banco da Mulher Project is an in-depth assessment of the bank with the objectives of (1) providing bank organizers with concrete recommendations and (2) providing CEN and other organizations with a model to draw upon for future projects.
-CEN will evaluate Banco da Mulher and issue a report:
+CEN's Banco da Mulher Evaluation Project is an in-depth assessment of the bank with the objectives of providing bank organizers with concrete recommendations, and providing CEN and other organizations with a model to draw upon for future projects.
+CEN will evaluate the fund and issue a report: